andreocunha/motorcycle-game-lp/README.md

 # motorcycle-game-lp

-A game to a college subject (Linguagens de Programação).
+A game to a college subject (Linguagens de Programação) using HTML, CSS and JavaScript.

-You can test and enjoy here:https://emersonlaranja.github.io/motorcycle-game-lp/
+You can test and enjoy here: https://emersonlaranja.github.io/motorcycle-game-lp/

 ## Authors